LyteNyte Grid logo for light mode. Links back to the documentation home page.

 ds.pushRequests([next]);

-Notice how multiple parts of the data source API work together to create an optimistic data-loading pattern.
-LyteNyte Grid's API for optimistic loading is intentionally low-level, allowing developers to tailor the behavior to their specific use case.
+Multiple parts of the data source API interact to support optimistic loading.
+LyteNyte Grid’s API is intentionally low-level so you can tailor the behavior to your use case.

 Optimistically Fetching Group Rows